The client was a 19 year old male, who had been charged with armed robbery.

 At the time of the offending, his condition was being mismanaged and the medication he was being prescribed was ineffective.
-On the plea, it was submitted that his judgement was severely imparied by virtue of his mental illness.
-Through the use of extensive psychological material, and through references written by friends and family, we were successful in pursuading the Judge that a term of imprisonmnent was not appropriate in this case, and that his mental health would deteroriate as a result of incarceration.
+On the plea, it was submitted that his judgement was severely impaired by virtue of his mental illness.
+Through the use of extensive psychological material, and through references written by friends and family, we were successful in persuading the Judge that a term of imprisonment was not appropriate in this case, and that his mental health would deteriorate as a result of incarceration.

-Despite the serious nature of the ofending, he was ultimately placed on a Community Based Order for a period of 2 years, to perform 200 hours of unpaid community work over that period.
+Despite the serious nature of the offending, he was ultimately placed on a Community Based Order for a period of 2 years, to perform 200 hours of unpaid community work over that period.

 Kristina strives to achieve the best possible result for all her clients.
 Skilled, decisive and assertive, Kristina demonstrates dedication, care and professionalism at all times.